alikhundmiri/qnapps/README.md

 ##### Popular

-sort by questions with most numbers of answers
+Sort by questions with most numbers of answers

 ##### New